 Let's be realistic.
-We know that most media outlets are competitive businesses - sales, subscriptions, and clicks pay the bills.
+We know that most media outlets are competitive businesses - sales, subscriptions, and now likes and shares, pay the bills.
 Thanks to the wiring of our human brains, dramatic stories are almost always more likely to attract our attention.